linkerd/website/linkerd.io/content/blog/linkerd-service-account-tokens.md

 also explicitly disable the token auto-mount on their pods causing problems with Linkerd.
 As of Linkerd 2.11, we skip pod injection if the token auto-mount is disabled.

-For all the above challenges, Starting from [edge-21.11.1](https://github.com/linkerd/linkerd2/releases/tag/edge-21.11.1) We have added the support for auto-mount bounded service account tokens.
+To address these challenges, starting from [edge-21.11.1](https://github.com/linkerd/linkerd2/releases/tag/edge-21.11.1) we have added the support for auto-mount bound service account tokens.
 Instead of using the token that is mounted by default, Linkerd will request its own set of tokens by using the [Bound Service Account Tokens](https://github.com/kubernetes/enhancements/tree/master/keps/sig-auth/1205-bound-service-account-tokens) feature.
-Bounded Service Account Tokens which got GA'ed in Kubernetes v1.20 are just like the default tokens except that they could be bounded for a different purpose.
+Bounded Service Account Tokens (GA as of in Kubernetes v1.20) feature allows components to request tokens for a specific service account on demand from the API server that are bound to a specific purpose (instead of the default, which is used to access the API server).

-Using this, Linkerd injector will request for a token that is bounded specifically for Linkerd, along with a 24h expiry (just like that of identity expiration).
-This token is generated for the same service account that was mounted to the pod by Kubernetes, and thus not affecting any of the identity and policy stuff discussed above.
+Using this, Linkerd injector will request for a token that is bound specifically for Linkerd, along with a 24h expiry (just like that of identity expiration).
+This token is generated for the same service account that was mounted to the pod by Kubernetes, and thus does not affect any of Linkerd's existing functionality around identity and policy discussed above.

 ```yaml
 spec: